kagiko/vaultwarden-wiki/Using-an-alternate-base-dir.md

 1. Enter a shell in the bitwarden_rs container: `docker exec -it <container-name> /bin/sh`
 2. Patch the web vault: `sed -i "s|window\.location\.origin|window.location.origin+'/secret-dir'|g" /web-vault/app/main*.js` (of course, replace `/secret-dir` with your actual base dir)

+Pros:
+* It works just fine for normal purposes.
+* This approach could be easily automated on container start.

+Cons:
+* It's a brittle solution, although it's probably not too likely `window.location.origin` would be used for anything else.
+* It will probably break the [source map](https://www.html5rocks.com/en/tutorials/developertools/sourcemaps/), but this won't matter unless you're doing development or need to troubleshoot with a developer.